 - environment – such as ecosystems and water quality

 - social – such as recreation, amenity, safety, cultural heritage, social disruption, memorabilia and animal welfare.

 The Value Tool provides a dollar amount for each intangible value, combined with units of measure for each value to guide how the value(s) are incorporated into economic analyses.
 The values are supported by the most up-to-date, peer-reviewed economic research available.
 Using the Value Tool, intangible values can be directly compared with other monetary estimates of costs and benefits related to natural hazards (for example, impacts or mitigation).

 Values from this Value Tool can be used in the Economic Analysis Tool, which was also developed by the Bushfire and Natural Hazards CRC and the University of Western Australia.
-You can find out more about the [Economic Analysis Tool here] [hyperlink to the CRC Driving Change page].
+You can find out more about the Quick Economic Analysis Tool (coming soon).